-If you opt out you should be aware that your employer is required by law to re-enrol you back into the LGPS in certain circumstances.
-Click on the find out more button called re-enrolment on the right hand side of this page for more information about this.
+If you opt out you should be aware that your employer is required by law to re-enrol you back into the LGPS approximately every three years on a set re-enrolment date if you are an eligible job holder.

 If you opt-out, you can, provided you are still eligible to join the scheme, opt back into the scheme at any time before age 75.